Kiss the Cow Farm

 You will experience first-hand what it takes to run a diverse, organic farm.
 The hours are long and the work is physical.
 However, there is no better way to learn the craft of small-scale agriculture than to roll up your sleeves and do it.
 The primary goal of our internship is to teach you what you need to know and give you plenty of practice and the confidence to pursue your own farm dream.

 You will learn the full spectrum of managing a small farm: growing raw products, processing those raw products into value-add products, sales and distribution.
 Depending on your interest, you may focus on one area, but will still be involved in all aspects of managing a small, organic dairy and vegetable farm, including: milking, feeding, moving animals to new pastures, fencing, calf care, herd health and nutrition, safety, dairy protocols and processes.
 You will participate in many aspects of food production including planting, hoeing, weeding, and mulching.
 Plus harvesting, washing, and packing produce.
-You’ll be raising poultry from day-old chicks, feeding, watering, moving; collecting, cleaning and packaging eggs.
 You will make, scoop and eat lots of ice cream.
 You will participate at farmers markets and, putting up and delivering CSA boxes, cleaning, repairs, maintenance, and construction projects.

 Educational Opportunities: Days are physically demanding with hard work and long hours filled with chores, projects, customers and laughter!
 We take plenty of breaks, chatting, reading, and catching some vitamin D sunrays.
 Our standards are high and necessarily so as we are entrusting you to prepare dairy and poultry products for safe human consumption.
 Please consider this commitment before applying.
 However, we find the work enjoyable, lots of interesting folks to chat with, and very entertaining and often cute animals to distract us.
 This is really your experience, not ours.
 While working closely with us some of the time, you will also have independent responsibilities.
 So let us know what you want to learn, what you want to be able to competently do when you move on.
 We'll try to incorporate your goals into the experience you have with us.
 Both Lisa and Randy are educators with master's degrees in education.
 Most learning is experiential and one-on-one, plus what topics and questions come out of daily conversations.
 We typically teach by example.